theogiraudet/Bookshelf/docs/modules/link.md

   **State**: The entity is moved opposingly to the movements of the parent entity along a single axis.
 ```

-*Make armor stands do the opposite of your moves along an axis:*
+*Example: Make armor stands do the opposite of your moves along an axis:*

 ```mcfunction
 # Once